Arrowwood (Viburnum dentatum) - deciduous shrub with white flowers and blue-black berries

 Holly, American (Ilex opaca) – female plant has berries only if pollinated by a male holly in the area.

-Leucothoe ( L. axillaris & L. fontanesiana) - graceful shade loving broad leaf evergreen shrub.
+Leucothoe ( L. axillaris & L. fontanesiana) - a graceful broad leaf evergreen for shade

 Physocarpus opulifolia (Ninebark) - potentially large flowering shrub; can be pruned to size you prefer.